gitlabhq/gitlabhq/doc/development/testing.md

 These kind of tests ensure that a single unit of code (a method) works as expected (given an input, it has a predictable output).
-These tests should be isolated as much as possible (for example, model methods that don't do anything with the database shouldn't need a DB record).
+These tests should be isolated as much as possible.
+For example, model methods that don't do anything with the database shouldn't need a DB record.
+Classes that don't need database records should use stubs/doubles as much as possible.

 | Code path | Tests path | Testing engine | Notes |
 | --------- | ---------- | -------------- | ----- |